matildabrantley/matildabrantley/README.md

 I recently completed Georgia Tech's Full Stack Coding Bootcamp and graduated with a Bachelor of Science from Rogers State University and Evergreen State College.
 Frameworks and technologies I'm currently involved with include React, MongoDB, Progressive Web Apps, Node/Express, Phaser and AI.

-My coding experience goes back over a decade as an enthusiastic hobbyist, coming from a family of coders and engineers.
-I started with C++ and Java in the late 2000s, writing simple neural nets.
-In university, I received a well-rounded CS education of both theory and application, discovering new paradigms and learning Haskell, C, C#, Python and JavaScript.
-I enjoyed working with JS so much I decided to specialize in full stack web development: designing apps for the web uniquely bridges that divide between user and developer in ways both succinct and satisfying.

 ### Major Projects
 * [Portfolio Site](https://matildabrantley.github.io/portfolio-react/) - React, React-Spring